vael3429/P-A_ML_Fall2025/README.md

 __________________________________________
 By Michela Negro (Instructor)
-with the help of Mohammad Ali Boroumand (TA)
+with the help of: Nicolò Cibrario (guest lecturer) and Mohammad Ali Boroumand (TA)